 General Electric, a Fortune 500 company, announced plans to merge with Honeywell.

 Not Founder’s OR Founders’.
+In secondary references, the launchpad is acceptable.

 fundraising, fundraiser, fundraise